LinkedIn Basics

 Managing your LinkedIn contacts effectively takes time and practice.

-While you can connect with virtually any profile, the key is to focus on qualified or relevant profiles that align with your sales or business goals.
+While you can connect with virtually any LinkedIn profile, the key is to focus on qualified or relevant profiles that align with your sales or business goals.

 As your network grows, it’s essential to periodically review and filter your connections to keep track of those that remain valuable and relevant.